ProseMirror/website/pages/docs/guides/state/index.md

 transaction.
-For example, the undo history, when performing an actual undo, will mark the resulting transaction, so that when the plugin sees it, instead of doing the thing it normally does with changes (adding them to the undo stack), it treats it specially, removing it from the undo stack and adding them to the redo stack instead.
+For example, the undo history, when performing an actual undo, will mark the resulting transaction, so that when the plugin sees it, instead of doing the thing it normally does with changes (adding them to the undo stack), it treats it specially, removing the top item from the undo stack and adding this transaction to the redo stack instead.

-For this purpose, transactions allow [‘metadata’](##state.Transaction.getMeta) to be attached to them.
+For this purpose, transactions allow [_metadata_](##state.Transaction.getMeta) to be attached to them.
 We could update our transaction counter plugin to not count transactions that are marked, like this: